Applifier/unity-ads-helper/README.md

 [⇧ Back to top](#unity-ads-helper)

-### Initializing the UnityAdsHelper
+### Initializing Unity Ads

+The `UnityAdsHelper.Initialize()` method configures and initializes Unity Ads using the settings stored in a ScriptableObject called UnityAdsSettings.
+By default, the UnityAdsSettings asset can be found in the Resrouces directory.
+You can view UnityAdsSettings in the Inspector by selecting it directly, or by selecting **Edit > Unity Ads Settings** from the Unity Editor menu.

-One of the nice things about the UnityAdsHelper script is that it can be initialized by calling the `Initialize()` method from one of your game scripts, or simply by adding it as a component to a GameObject in your scene.
+One of the nice things about the UnityAdsHelper script is that it can be used to initialize Unity Ads in one of two ways: by calling the `UnityAdsHelper.Initialize()` method from a script within your project, or simply by adding it as a component to a GameObject in your main scene.

-For the purposes of this example, let's initialize the UnityAdsHelper with our UnityAdsExample script.
+For the purposes of this example, let's initialize Unity Ads by calling the `UnityAdsHelper.Initialize()` method.

 **UnityAdsExample.cs**
 ```CSharp